-Mary Lou Tanner is the Deputy City Manager for the City of Burlington and has worked in municipal management and leadership for over 25 years.
+Mary Lou Tanner worked in municipal management and leadership for over 25 years.
 Mary Lou was previously with the City of Hamilton, authoring downtown and waterfront plans including Putting People First and Setting Sail.

 Mary Lou has strong roots in Hamilton’s non-profit community with board membership in Phoenix Place, Interval House, and YWCA Hamilton.
-Mary Lou brings to the Mustard Seed leadership her strong support for democratic decision-making, passion for farmers and their economic sustainability, and a commitment to the long-term viability of the Co-op.
+She brings to the Mustard Seed leadership her strong support for democratic decision-making, passion for farmers and their economic sustainability, and a commitment to the long-term viability of our Co+op.
 Mary Lou loves include golf, dogs, board governance, politics, and Hamilton.